V01D0/endswitch/README.md

-# Endswitch - A collaborative effort to develop an online "Dead man's switch"
+# Endswitch - A collaborative effort to develop an digital "Dead man's switch"

 ## Goals
 - Develop a notification system to verify the existance of user